Hadoop-bigdata/Hadoop/Hadoop-MapReduce.md

 ## 8. Running MapReduce in Hadoop

+* 8.0 Check the location

 	Before doing any steps list below, make sure you are in the master container.
 	Also you need to make sure you already open three teriminals, one for master, one for slave1 and one for slave2

 	In master container type
 	```
 	#cd ~
 	//command go back home directory